TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 31/1 Samuel 31.13.md

 ---

-And they took their bones, and buried them under the tamarisk-tree in Jabesh, and fasted seven days.
+They took their bones, and buried them under the tamarisk tree in Jabesh, and fasted seven days.